Multiplicative Invariance for a Class of Subsets of the Complex Plane: Derivation of the State Graph ( )

 \section{Derivation of the State Graph ($n\geq3$)}

-This appendix is a supplement to the discussion of Figure~\ref{fig:radix} in Section~\ref{section:2} and we assume familiarity with that portion of this document.
+This appendix is a supplement to the discussion of Figure~\ref{fig:radix} in Section~\ref{section:complexCase}.
 The goal of this appendix is to demonstrate how Lemma~\ref{lem:statesrepeat} translates to the state graph in Figure~\ref{fig:radix}.
 For convenience, the graph can be found in Figure~\ref{fig:radixrepeat} below and Lemma~\ref{lem:statesrepeat} is simply a repetition of Lemma~\ref{lem:lemstates}.

 Recall that the claim is that any triple of radix expansions in base-(-n+i) represent the same complex number if and only if they can be obtained from an infinite path through the state graph starting from the top node (state).
-The diagrams for the states and the labelling system for the edges is the same as it is in Section~\ref{section:2}.
+The diagrams for the states and the labelling system for the edges is the same as it is in Section~\ref{section:complexCase}.
 Given a radix expansion $(d_{\ell}, d_{\ell-1}, \ldots, d_{0};d_{-1}, d_{-2}, \ldots)$, we use the notation $d_{k}$ for the $k$th digit.
-The notation $d(k)$ is the same as it is in Section~\ref{section:2}, but recalling it is unnecessary.
-It can be treated implicitly throughout this appendix.
+The notation $d(k)$ is the same as it is in Section~\ref{section:complexCase}, but recalling it is unnecessary.
+Its meaning can be ignored in the context of the derivation of the state graph.